vampard/bdReportGenerator/README.md

 # ADVANTAGES
-* extracting reports with korean template
+* Extracting reports with korean template
-* saving your time. you don't need to write reports
+* Saving your time. you don't need to write reports
-* recommending the latest vulnerabilities matched to the version of open source identified
+* Recommending the latest vulnerabilities matched to the version of open source identified

 # LICENSE
 GNU Affero General Public License version 3